What are statins?

 Statins are medications that lower cholesterol by inhibiting an enzyme called HMG-CoA reductase.
 Essentially it blocks cholesterol production.
 But what is cholesterol?
 The term is used widely to mean different things.
 Specifically, cholesterol is a molecule made in the liver but can be acquired from animal based foods.

 Cholesterol is needed to make hormones, vitamin D, and substances that help digest foods.
 It is an essential component of cell membranes and contributes to their structure and fluidity.
 It is essential for your body to function properly.
-It is often mislabeled in lab tests.
-When “total cholesterol” (TC) is measured in a lab panel, it is not the molecule cholesterol that is being measured.
-It is LIPOPROTEINS.

-Lipoproteins carry many things including cholesterol, triglycerides, phospholipids and proteins called apolipoproteins.
-Lipoproteins are like little cargo vans that carry lipohilic substances around the body.
+Cholesterol is carried around the body by lipoproteins.
+Lipoproteins are like little shuttle buses that carry many things including cholesterol, triglycerides, phospholipids and proteins called apolipoproteins.
 These substances cannot dissolve readily in the blood as they are fatty and the blood is mostly water.

 There are classes of lipoproteins based upon their size.
 Total cholesterol represents the sum of all these types.
 Individual types include very low density lipoproteins (VLDL), Intermediate density lipoproteins (IDL), low density lipoproteins (LDL) and high density lipoproteins (HDL).

+Keys was very influential and made much of his 6 Country Study, even managing to make the cover of time magazine.
 Keys also managed to to get on the McGovern Senate committee that was setting up US dietary guidelines in 1978.
 Keys was known as quite the bully and pushed his Diet Heart Hypothesis theory very strongly.
 The committee adopted his findings and used them to set guidelines and make the food pyramid, which is utilized to this day in the US.

-Cholesterol Homeostasis
+Cholesterol Regulation

 Amadi PU, Zhang D-W. Cholesin, a new hormone bridges intestinal cholesterol absorption and hepatic synthesis.
 Life Metab.
 2024;3(4):loae024.

 If you eat cholesterol, your gut makes a hormone called cholesin which down-regulates the production of cholesterol in the liver.
 If you do not eat much cholesterol, then your liver makes more.
 Our bodies are fine tuned to regulate the amount of cholesterol we need.
+Even the brain makes its own cholesterol.
+50% of the dry weight of brain tissue is fat and of that 20% is cholesterol.
+It is essential for proper brain functioning.

 Cholesterol and Cardiovascular Disease